codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      It's usually not necessary to shut down an entire cluster for normal operation.
-However, sometimes it's necessary.
-Often times it's in the midst of a stressful situaiton.
-So it's important to shut down a cluster safely and as quickly as possible to avoid extended downtime and potential data loss.
-This article addresses this situation, in particular “Safe-to-Bootstrap” protection.
+      When it's necessary to shut down a cluster, it's important to do so safely and as quickly as possible to avoid extended downtime and data loss.
+This article gives advice in this area.

 .. _`training-tutorials-performance-availability`: